Closed-End Mutual Funds

 Of course, you can see the discount in the quote above, but now you know how it is calculated.

 We find that the expense ratio is 3.83, rather high for any fund, let alone a closed-end fund, but this is just an example calculation.
-(The high expense ratio may be the reason why the fund has been selling at a deep discount for the past 10 years, with an average discount of 31.99% according to this site.)
+(The high expense ratio may be why the fund has been selling at a deep discount for the past 10 years, with an average discount of 31.99% according to this site.)
 So now we plug in the numbers:

 Discount-to-Expense Ratio Example